 • Red wheat will make more gluten than white wheat with some notable exceptions.

-Here is a handy chart breaks down the key characteristics of wheat:
+This chart breaks down the key characteristics of wheat:

 What is gluten and why do we care?

 First a little wheat anatomy: The wheat kernel is comprised of three parts: the outer husk or shell that, when ground into flour, we call the bran.
 It is high in cellulose fiber which is good for improving digestion and may help prevent certain types of cancer.
 Commercial white flour in the store has removed the bran.
 You can also remove some of the bran from your home-ground flour by sifting it through a very fine sieve.

 In the very center of the kernel is the germ.
 This is the vitamin-laden portion of the kernel.
 But the vitamins are imbedded in oils (which is how they are transmitted to our cells) which goes rancid the longer it is exposed to heat and air.
 So commercial flours also remove the germ to extend the shelf life of white flour.